tent/tent.io/README.md

-This repository hosts the tent.io blog and documentation.
-A separate repository will be created for the server (not yet available) which users can download to run Tent.
-If you have any questions please email us: info@tent.io
+This repository hosts the Tent blog and documentation.
+Take a look at [the other repositories](https://github.com/tent) for Tent server and client implementations.